eisenbar/MyWebsite/README.md

 # MyWebsite

-My first website using React
+My first website using React and Next.js